roytang/blog/content/post/2026/05/weeknotes-05-24/index.md

 - Local politics calmed down a bit compared to last week's clown show.
 I think the impeachment trial had started in the Senate, but who knows if that will go anywhere with the VP's allies in control?
 - Iran crisis still unresolved.
 There are negotiations underway and DJT says they are close to a breakthrough but who knows if that's actually true.
+- I remain exasperated at the world.

 ### My Week

 - Had another routine doctor visit early this week.
 It was generally ok, but my doctor wants me to lose even more weight.
 It was already very challenging to get where I am!
 - Aside from that I also had to accompany patient #1 to the hospital twice for some labs and a routine twice-a-year infusion procedure she has done.
 Nothing too stressful, though it takes up a lot of time.
-- On the blog: I wrote about [How I Use My Notes App](https://roytang.net/2026/05/notes-app/)
+- On the blog: I wrote about [How I Use My Notes App](/2026/05/notes-app/)

 ### Media Diet